agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

 ### Interfaces

 The module exposes a Java API (for integration with other Java components) and a REST API (for usage from heterogeneous clients, including web clients).

 ### Data

 The data that the Thematic Workflow Engine is handling is:

 -   Parameters of the execution (including information about the products and the actual product files that are used in the execution),

 -   Description of the processing component that defines the inputs, the outputs and their types, the type of the processing component (either a script or a WPS server),

 -   The progress, log and error messages,

 -   Configuration of the nodes where the execution takes place.

+The data that the Thematic Workflow Engine is handling is:

+-     Parameters of the execution (including information about the products and the actual product files that are used in the execution),

+-     Description of the processing component that defines the inputs, the outputs and their types, the type of the processing component (either a script or a WPS server),

+-     The progress, log and error messages,

+-     Configuration of the nodes where the execution takes place.

 ## Thematic Workflow Management